 - time limits for abortion

-- the establishment of ‘buffer zones’ around abortion clinics
+- ‘buffer zones’ around abortion clinics

 - the provision of counselling services and on the Abortion Act 1967.